OpenVisualCloud/SVT-VP9/Docs/svt-vp9_encoder_user_guide.md

 >-intra-period integer **[Optional]**

 The intra period defines the interval of frames after which you insert an Intra refresh.
 It is strongly recommended to use (multiple of 8) -1 the closest to 1 second (e.g. 55, 47, 31, 23 should be used for 60, 50, 30, (24 or 25) respectively).
-When using closed gop (-irefresh-type 2) add 1 to the value above (e.g. 56 instead of 55).
+Because all intra refreshes are closed gop add 1 to the value above (e.g. 56 instead of 55).

 >-rc integer **[Optional]**